 When discussing website functionality, we have to distinguish between front-end and back-end processes.
 It's best to think of these like two sides of the same coin and both are equally important.

 - Back-end is everything that happens under the surface.
-These are the processes that happen “behind the scenes” on the servers and databases that are invisible to you when you access a website.
+These are the processes that happen behind the scene on the servers and databases that are invisible to you when you access a website.
 These processes power all the great features you interact with when using the internet.

 For a website to work, the front-end and the back-end need to communicate with each other.
 For example, when you type a web address, fill in a contact form, book a flight or make a purchase in an online store, you interact with the front-end and your browser sends a request to the back-end or server-side.
 Server-side scripts process your request, pull the necessary information from the database and return this information in the form of the front end code which is interpreted and displayed by your browser.
 Visitors can also change the information in the back end database from their browser which will record their input and data.
 You do this when you upload photos to your Facebook profile, create an account at e-commerce store, or post articles to CMS.